Asperger's Syndrome and High Functioning Autism - Program Courses

 Develop plans and apply environmental support and strategies that may include accommodating sensory differences, biological needs and cognitive inflexibility in executive functioning; providing meaningful reinforcement; providing supportive environmental structure and visual supports; curriculum modification and design; instructional methods and appropriate task demands; and teaching skills such as social thinking, social interaction with adults and peers, self-regulation, self-advocacy, positive behavior supports, parents as team members, and transition planning.

-ED 410/510 Making the Connection: Educational Strategies for Students with Social Communication Challenges (3 credits)
+SPED 410/510 Making the Connection: Educational Strategies for Students with Social Communication Challenges (3 credits)

 Learn how to address the need for effective social-skills assessment and programming for school-age children with AS/HFA by reviewing the specific dimensions characterizing ASD, learning the three key psychological theories associated with ASD, and integrating these concepts to assess and implement a comprehensive school-based social skills program.